unclehowell/datro/COLLABORATE.md

 Furthermore, the rpi-os is the hotspotbnb software for the raspberry pi's only, so we may see separate releases for other supported hardware.
 As too does the live-usb, (only supports) a select range of laptop hardware devices (at the moment).
 These branches are to look something like this:
 - rpi-os & rpi-os-dev (raspberry pi (hotspotbnb) operating system)
-- gh-pages & gh-pages-dev (all the websites (static & server-side) and documents, in html/pdf form)
+- gh-pages (all the websites (static & server-side) and documents, in html/pdf form)
-- live-usb (to-go persistent live usb disk image)
+- live-usb & live-usb-dev (to-go persistent live usb disk image)
-- cacher (a solution for doing the self-build rpi-os upgrade entirely offline, using proxy cache/ redirects)
+- cacher & cacher-dev (a solution for doing the self-build rpi-os upgrade entirely offline, using proxy cache/ redirects)
-- DAO Society (our decentralized autonomous organization & smart contracts)
+- DAS & das-dev (our decentralized autonomous organization & smart contracts)

 ## Getting Started with Sparse Checkout